A Game of Anagrams in Python

-- If the user is not able to guess the right word within the fixed number of attempt the correct word is displayed and the game moves on to the next word.
+- If the user is not able to guess the right word within the fixed number of attempts the correct word is displayed and the game moves on to the next word.

 - Ctrl+C or Ctrl+D exits the game.

 Reading the file can provide us with all the words required for the game.
-The words in the file are separated with a new-line so while reading the file we need to split the words based on the new-line character to get individual words.
-The code for the same would look like:
+The words in the file are separated with a new line so while reading the file we need to split the words based on the new-line character to get individual words.
+The code for the same would look like this:

 The file also contains words like “zoo’s” but we do not want such words in our game so we can omit them.
-To avoid making the game too simple I decided to also ommit words of length less than 5 but this step is optional and can be skipped.
-The code for the same looks like:
+To avoid making the game too simple I decided to also omit words of length less than 5 but this step is optional and can be skipped.
+The code for the same looks like this: